katzgrau/ajax-proxy/README.markdown

 cookies, user-agent strings, and content-types.
 This makes is extensively useful for performing operations like ajax-based logins accross domains (which usually rely on cookies).

+Additionally, it will use cURL by default, and fall back to using the slower, but native fopen() functionality when cURL isn't available.

 The class' functionality is encapsulated in a single, standalone class, so incorporation into larger applications or frameworks can be easily done.
 It may